 A Certified Nursing Assistant (CNA) provides direct care to patients, clients, or residents of the facility or agency that he or she works for.
 Working as a team member, the CNA takes vital signs and helps patients bathe, dress, eat, and go to activities.
-A Certified Nursing Assistant works under the supervision of a Registered Nurse (RN) or Licensed Practical or Vocational Nurse (LPN/LVN) to give personal, hands-on care to patients, residents, or clients.
+A certified nurse assistant works under the supervision of a Registered Nurse (RN) or Licensed Practical or Vocational Nurse (LPN/LVN) to give personal, hands-on care to patients, residents, or clients.
 The CNA provides assistance with essential daily task such as dressing, eating, toileting, and personal hygiene.
 Thanks to CNAs, each patient receives individualized care that maintains the best possible quality of life.

 What Is a CNA?

 A Certified Nursing Assistant (CNA) is the backbone of health care.
 The CNA is responsible for the direct care of patients, clients, or residents of the facility or agency that the CNA works for.
-Working as a team member, the CNA takes vital signs and helps patients bathe, dress, eat, and go to activities.
+Working as a team member, the certified nurse assistant takes vital signs and helps patients bathe, dress, eat, and go to activities.
 Patients depend on CNAs to help them go to the bathroom and transfer from their beds to chairs.
 CNAs also have a role in keeping their patients safe and comfortable.
 In short, just about everything that a patient needs, a CNA does.

 Note: While we use the term “Certified Nursing Assistant (CNA)” here, because it is the most common, and indicates a recognized level of competency, some states or employers may use a different title.
 Hospitals and clinics may use “Nurse Aide” or “Patient Care Assistant.”
 States may designate other titles, as well.
 For example, Ohio uses “State Tested Nurse Aide (STNA)